BjornTCC/PP-NM/exam/readme.md

 In the plot Out.convolution.svg the numerical and analytical results are plotted for. f(t) = te^-t, g(t) = sin(t).
 ### Evaluation:

+I rate myself 9/10.
+Subtracting one point for the superficial error calculation.